I CAN’T KEEP STILL

 I had the story and the screenplay stills in mind and was able to implement it with Eva Padberg and Michael Gwisdek.

-Qvest magazine published the script and the images on 10 pages.
+Qvest magazine published the script and the images.

 Players

-I am always fascinated when actors slip into different roles, when I can discover new sides of people in front of my camera.
+I am always impressed when actors slip into different roles, when I can discover new sides of people in front of my camera.

 Lena Gercke and Constantin von Jascheroff show themselves here from a completely new perspective.